On finiteness properties of separating semigroup of real curve: Proof of the main theorem

 \subsection{Acknowledgements}

-This note was inspired by a question posed to me by Sergey Olegovich Gorchinskiy at the V Conference of Russian Mathematical Centers, and I am grateful to him for this question.
+This paper was inspired by a question posed to me by Sergei O. Gorchinskiy after my talk at the Vth Conference of Mathematical Centers of Russia, concerning the description of the separating semigroup in finite terms.
+Further development of this work, and, in particular, the proof of the main theorem was stimulated by a question from Olivier Benoist, which I received after the publication of the first version of the preprint.
+I am grateful to both of them for these questions.

-I would also like to deeply thank Grigory Borisovich Mikhalkin for his attention to this note and his valuable comments.
-In addition, I am indebted to Fedya Ushakov for fruitful discussions.
+I am deeply indebted to Grigory B. Mikhalkin for his interest in this work, fruitful discussions, and valuable comments.
+I also thank Fedya Ushakov for helpful conversations and the anonymous referee for their suggestions that significantly improved the exposition of this paper.